Large network + Smart selection + From a single source = Online Manufacturing

 Even though the basic concept of 3D printing is always the same, there are still significant differences between the individual processes.
 In addition to the extrusion of materials, the curing of liquid polymers or the selective binding of material powder is also used in 3D printing.

-Various additive manufacturing processes
+Additive manufacturing processes

 Fused Deposition Modeling is a 3D printing process in which molten plastic, in rare cases also liquefied metals, is applied layer by layer to a work platform.
 Layer by layer, the FDM creates a 3D print model.
 The basis for the FDM process is a digital 3D model which is broken down into a large number of individual layers (slices) by special CAD programs.
 These layers are then transferred to the working platform by the 3D printer.